spacetelescope/mirage/docs/install.rst

 Install via Environment File
 ----------------------------

 The Mirage repository also contains environment files, which can be used to create an environment with proper versions of all of Mirage's dependencies.
 After cloning the Mirage repository, the environment file (located within the top-level directory) can be used via the following commands.
-In both cases, the *name* keyword is used to specify that the name of the environment.
+The *name* keyword is used to specify that the name of the environment.
 You can name the environment anything you like.

 Create a python 3.6 environment using the environment file, activate the environment, and install mirage::